zeroc-ice/ice-builder-ant/README.md

-This repository contains the source code a ant task to manage compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files for Java.
+This repository contains the source code for an ant task to manage compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files for Java.